apfrancis1992/adsb-postgres-flight-log/README.md

 # ADS-B Logger
 Takes ADS-B data from a local receiver and copies it to a local postgres DB.

-This python script pulls the data from FlightRadar24s raspberry pi receiver and processes the data and commits it to a local Postgres database.
+This python script pulls the data from the pi's TCP datastream on port 30003 and processes the data to be commited to a local Postgres database.

 ## Installation